PunGy/reroi/README.md

 ## Overview

-You can read the overview article here: [https://blog.pungy.me/articles/fluid]
+You can read the overview article here: [https://blog.pungy.me/articles/reroi]

 Every reactive system has defining characteristics that determine its behavior.
-Here is a list of them, along with how they are implemented in `Fluid`:
+Here is a list of them, along with how they are implemented in `reroi`:

 - Execution flow: **Synchronous**
 - Change propagation: **Push-Based**